Rainbow Fashion to Celebrate Pride Year-Round - E! Online

 Nothing says you have to save this this 50s-inspired circle skirt, or these rainbow-striped navy sneakers, or this cute tee with a bold rainbow heart for one month out of the year.
 You could even go glam with this stunning rainbow-striped silk maxi dress, or jazz up a boring business meeting with rainbow fringe arm bands.
 Whether you like your rainbow bold or understated, there's a ton of colorful options that span the spectrum.

 We've shared a few of our faves down below to get you started.
-Shop them to embrace the rainbow!
+Shop them and embrace the rainbow!

 Plus Size 1950s Rainbow Print Swing Skirt